 Ash 72

-Initial body weight all experimental kids was recorded prior to the start of the feeding trial and thereafter at fortnightly intervals during the 120-day experimental period.
-Using a calibrated digital weighing balance, body weights were recorded at 6:30 a.m. prior to feeding and watering.
+The initial body weight of all experimental kids was recorded before the start of the feeding trial and thereafter at fortnightly intervals during the 120-day experimental period.
+Using a calibrated digital weighing balance, body weights were recorded at 6:30 a.m. before feeding and watering.
 To calculate dry matter intake (DMI), daily records of feed provided and refusals were kept.

 Growth performance was evaluated through parameters including BWG and FCR.
 Feed samples were analyzed for their proximate composition using the standard methods recommended by AOAC (2005).
 The concentrations of NDF and ADF were determined according to the methodology outlined by Van Soest et al. (1991).
 Data obtained from the growth performance study were statistically analyzed using the repeated-measures MIXED model procedure in SPSS software (Version 20.0; IBM Corp., Armonk, NY, USA).
 Differences among treatment means at various fortnightly intervals were assessed using Tukey’s Multiple Comparison Test.